Certificates of quality

 Deciduous - Generally trees that have

-broad leaves that are shed in the fall.
+broad leaves that are shed in fall.
 Usually it is a hard wood.

 Defect - An irregularity found in a board